dfguerrerom/mgci-docs/docs/source/qgis.rst

 -  Click **Run** to run the tool.

--  If you change the symbology to semi-transparent symbol and draw it over the original bounding box you should be able to see the additional buffered area.
+-  If you change the symbology to semi-transparent symbol and draw it over the original country boundary you should be able to see the additional buffered area.

    |image43|

-The output is a bounding box 10km larger than the bounding box for the country.
-This will be used as the Area of Interest (AOI) when preparing the various layers for the MGCI analysis.
+The output will be used as the Area of Interest (AOI) when preparing the various layers for the MGCI analysis.

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------+